Last Updated on August 26, 2020 by queenie mak

 If you have extra time in Porto, join a tour to visit Braga or take the train on your own (it is only an hour train ride away) or join a wine tour in Douro Valley.

-Braga is one of the oldest city in Portugal and has the oldest cathedral which was built in the 12th century.
+Braga is one of the oldest cities in Portugal and has the oldest cathedral which was built in the 12th century.
 While you are there, visit the historical centre and see all the Gothic churches and Baroque buildings and enjoy the city’s young vibrant energy as Braga is home to one of Portugal’s largest universities.

 One of the highlights in Northern Portugal is to spend a day in the Douro region and sample wine from Douro Valley.
 It has award-winning wineries and picturesque villages that will take your breath away.
 Sample table wine and Port wine is a must on your list!
 The best way to experience the Douro valley is through a guided tour.

 Take out the hassle of navigating on your own and join one of these tours outside of Porto: